 Effective July 1, 2020, the Company entered into a Cost Sharing Arrangement (the "Sharing Arrangement") with Golden Valley, pursuant to which Golden Valley will provide certain management and financial services such as office space and administrative support relating to the exploration offices located at 2864 Chemin Sullivan, Val-d'Or, Québec, J9P 0B9., in consideration of \$8,919 per year (the "reimbursement"), payable on a monthly basis.
 The Sharing Arrangement provides for the reimbursement to be reviewed on an annual basis.
-For the three months ended March 31, 2022, the Company reimbursed Golden Valley the amount of \$1,814 (for the three months ended March 31, 2021 - \$1,814) relating to this arrangement.
+For the three and six months ended June 30, 2022, the Company reimbursed Golden Valley the amount of \$1,814 and \$3,628, respectively.
 This Sharing Arrangement was terminated on June 30, 2022.

-Effective July 1, 2022, the Company entered into a Cost Sharing Arrangement with Gold Royalty, pursuant to which the Company will provide certain management and financial services such as office space and administrative support relating to the exploration offices of certain subsidiaries of Gold Royalty located at 2864 Chemin Sullivan, Val-d'Or, Québec, J9P 0B9.
+On July 1, 2022, the Company entered into a Cost Sharing Arrangement with Gold Royalty, pursuant to which the Company will provide certain management and financial services such as office space and administrative support relating to the exploration offices of certain subsidiaries of Gold Royalty located at 2864 Chemin Sullivan, Val-d'Or, Québec, J9P 0B9.
 The Sharing Arrangement provides for the reimbursement to be reviewed on an annual basis.
-For the three months ended March 31, 2023, the Company was reimbursed by Gold Royalty, through its wholly owned subsidiary Abitibi, in the amount of \$3,000 relating to this arrangement.
+Effective January 1, 2023, the Sharing Arrangement was converted into a rental arrangement whereby the Company receives a rental fee of \$1,000 per month.
+For the three and six months ended June 30, 2023, the Company received rental fees from Gold Royalty, through its wholly owned subsidiary Abitibi, the amount of \$3,000 and \$6,000, respectively.

-As at March 31, 2023, the Company had net receivable of \$17,247 (December 31, 2022 - \$13,797) due from Abitibi, which is included in Other Assets.
+As at June 30, 2023, the Company had net receivable of \$3,449 (December 31, 2022 - \$13,797) due from Gold Royalty, which is included in Other Assets.